Teachings and philosophy of Swami Vivekananda: Non-injury

 Swami Vivekananda called Jain monks the first great ascetics.
 He praised their ancient knowledge of presence of low form of life in water:

 A terrible thing, killing these low forms of life.
 So these monks, if they died of thirst, they would never kill these animals by drinking water.
 How all that we call ethics they simply bring out from that one great principle of non-injury and doing good.

 Caste System

 He emphasized that the caste system was not by birth as per ancient Hindu traditions.
 It is more about social structure i.e. by profession where a child born in a Kshatriya family can become Brahmin also.
 A striking contrast was noticed in the idea of Vivekananda regarding the caste system.
 Strangely enough, he supported the Varna system as described in the Vedas.
 Unfolding the advantages of the caste system, he told that division of labour is a great blessing of this system.
 It would lead to excellence in any profession.

 This division, of course, will lead to a caste on the path of progress.
 However, he also exposed the evils of this system.
 Untouchability was its worst part.
 So, Vivekananda criticized this type of “Don’t touches”.
-He wanted to curb out this type of dogmatism from the society.
+He wanted to curb out this type of dogmatism from the society and urged for the creation of an egalitarian society.